-Lectures : 3 Hrs/Week Evaluation S cheme
+Lectures : 3 Hrs/Week Evaluation Scheme

-Credit : 3 ISE : 40 Marks

-Tutorials : ESE : 60 Marks
+Credit:3ISE:40 MarksTutorials:---ESE:60 Marks

-Course Objectives: The objective of the course is to 1.
-To provide a coherent development to the students for the course in the field of soil mechanics & soil improvement techniques 2.
-To present different soil conditions, their analysis and applications to design field as a foundation.
-3. To give a practical experience in the implementation of soil properties and its behavior in the wide field of soil mechanics.
-4. 4.
+- 1. To provide a coherent development to the students for the course in the field of soil mechanics & soil improvement techniques - 2.
+To present different soil conditions, their analysis and applications to design field as a foundation. - 3.
+To give a practical experience in the implementation of soil properties and its behavior in the wide field of soil mechanics. - 4.
 To involve the learning methods of soil properties improvisation by compaction, consolidation and ground improvement techniques.

-Course Outcomes (CO): COs At the end of successful completion of the course, the student will be able to Blooms Taxonomy CO1 Able to understand, evaluate index and engineering properties of soil Knowledge Understand CO2 Understand the fundamental relationships in properties of soil Understand Evaluate stresses and permeabilities in soil under different environmental Understand CO3 conditions Understand CO3 Understand conditions
+Course Outcomes (CO): COs At the end of successful completion of the course, the student will be able to Blooms Taxonomy CO1 Able to understand, evaluate index and engineering properties of soil Knowledge Understand CO2 Understand the fundamental relationships in properties of soil Understand CO3 Evaluate stresses and permeabilities in soil under different environmental conditions Understand CO4 Understand the process and importance of compaction and consolidation Understand CO5 Knows importance of shear strength of soil and its evaluation Apply Evaluate CO6 Analyze lateral earth pressure on retaining walls Apply

 Soils mechanics refers to the art of applying the mechanics of solids to the soil to predict its deformation behavior and strength.
 Understanding soil mechanics enables engineers and other professionals to create structures with soil and appreciate its interaction with other structures built on it.
 This course teaches students basic fundamentals of soil, its properties and applications to practical field.
 Prime focus on permeability and its calculations, fundamentals of soil compaction, methods and consolidation processes, importance of shear strength in design of structures over soil, stress developed in soil, importance of lateral soil pressure, analysis and of design vertical/abutment walls against soil pressure.
-This course also helps in ap lying different test on soil for its investigation, soil study in deep is essential before beginning of constru tion activities of any structure over it.
+This course also helps in applying different test on soil for its investigation, soil study in deep is essential before beginning of construction activities of any structure over it.